The following characters appear across the storyline of Mabinogi.

 - Dangerous Forbidden Technique: Uses one to save Leymore at his own cost.

-- Heel–Face Revolving Door: Then changes back when he finds he disagrees with their beliefs.
+- HeelFace Revolving Door: Tries to change his ways but goes back to evil when he finds he disagrees with their beliefs.
 Tiamat calls him out on it.

 - The Mole: Becomes this once he finds he disagrees with the Fomors.

 - Sensitive Guy and Manly Man: The manly man to Leymore's sensitive guy.

 - Soulless Shell: Cichol actually uses his body to do his bidding for a while.

 - Unlucky Childhood Friend: His beloved died of illness before they could be married.